Airtes00/Lansweeper-PS/README.md

 # Function Parameters

 *Function parameters are based on the columns/data held in the specific table that they query.
-Most, but not all, of the columns have been made into parameters.*
+Most, but not all, of the columns have been made into parameters.
+Each function will accept 1 parameter besides Credentials and SQLInstance, this is purposeful to prevent returning many results as the result of a vague parameter.
+Functions can still return multiple results if the parameter entered (like Domain) would match with multiple assets.*

 **Get-LSAsset**: AssetID, AssetName, Credentials, IPAddress, LastChanged, Lastseen, LastTried, LastTriggered, LastActiveScan, LastScheduled, LastSaved, MAC, Memory, OSCode, Processor, SQLInstance, Scanserver, SP, Username, Userdomain